timescale/docs/timescaledb/overview/release-notes/index.md

 ### What's new in TimescaleDB 2.5:

 - Continuous aggregates for distributed hypertables
-- Support for Postgres 14
+- Support for PostgreSQL 14
 - Experimental: Suport for timezones in 'time_bucket_ng()', including the 'origin' argument